RohitSunny/ManEmp_reg_log/README.md

 # ManagerEmpRegistration

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.3.
+This project was generated with  version 10.0.3.

 ## Development server